kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 Furthermore, malicious ASes were in the 80-90th percentile in size.

 Lastly, we wanted to analyze how fragmented malicious ASes were.
-To compute fragementation, subnets observed in ASes overtime were organized into trees based on the parent-child relationships observed (Figure 3).
+To compute fragmentation, subnets observed in ASes overtime were organized into trees based on the parent-child relationships observed (Figure 3).
 We then calculated the ratio of the number of root subnets, which have no parents, to the number of subsequent child subnets across the lifetime of the AS.
 We found that malicious ASes were 10-20% more fragmented than other ASes in IPv4.

 *FIGURE*